 A gateway for surfing along the Gold Coast and the Sunshine Coast, Brisbane is one of the oldest cities in the country and boasts a whole load of things to see and do.

 Another key spot for your Australia itinerary is Kings Canyon.
 If you are into nature, you should make this one a must-visit.

 Part of the Watarrka National Park this place has been home to the Luritja Aboriginal people for over 20,000 years, which is just wild to even think about if you ask me!

 There’s even the option of taking a tour of the canyon with an Aboriginal elder to get an insight into this historic land.

 Perfect for hiking, there’s the Kings Canyon Rim Walk, which takes in views of the gorge and the surrounding landscape.
 Get your Insta ready!

-Will you be hitting up the tourist attractions or sampling the gastronomic scene of Australia’s towns and cities?
+Will you be hitting up the tourist attractions or National Parks?
 Let me know by tagging me (@wtfab) in your Insta stories and pics!

-The best time to travel to Australia is from September to October since the weather will be at its best not too hot but not too cold.
+The best time to travel to Australia is from September to October since the weather will be perfect not too hot but not too cold.

 It is recommended to spend at least 10 days in Australia if you’re visiting a couple of different places, however, two weeks is ideal to really explore multiple cities and what Australia has to offer.